 Carl Nielsen is considered Denmark’s greatest composer.
 He’s best known for his concertos and symphonies.
-And of his shorter orchestral works, the best known is this piece, written in 1904 as a result of a trip that he and his wife took to Greece.
-The main inspiration was the sun rising and setting over the Aegean Sea, and this image opens and closes this work.
+Of his shorter orchestral works, the best known is this piece, written in 1904.
+It resulted from a trip he and his wife took to Greece.
+The main inspiration was the sun rising and setting over the Aegean Sea — this image opens and closes this work.

-A true classic for the folk genre – the entire album is full of great songs – Joni Mitchel sings background vocals.
+“Blue River” is a true classic for the folk genre.
+The entire album of the same name is full of great songs.
+Joni Mitchel sings background vocals.
 Eric recently performed at the Folk Alliance in Montreal

-On his new album, new-age Cailfornia soul-man Nick Waterhouse continues to mine the deep pockets of soul, jazz, blues and gospel for his inspiration.
+On his new, self-titled album, new-age California, soul-man Nick Waterhouse continues to mine the deep pockets of soul, jazz, blues and gospel for his inspiration.

-Probably her biggest hit, this is a song of Regina’s was inspired by the movie High Fidelity, which just happens to be one of my favourite movies.
-The song encompasses her eclectic tastes with electronic beats, orchestra samples, and of course her staccato AND melismatic singing.
-This song was released in 2006, but HOLDS UP.
-(Also the music video is cute as all heck.
+Probably her biggest hit, “Fidelity” is a song by Regina inspired by the movie, High Fidelity — it just happens to be one of my favourite movies.
+The song encompasses her eclectic tastes with electronic beats, orchestra samples, and of course, her staccato and melismatic singing.
+This song was released in 2006, but holds up.
+Also the music video is cute as all heck.
 FYI, melisma is the singing of a single syllable of text while moving between several different notes in succession.